leafo/lapis/docs/reference.md

 that is event driven behind the scenes.

-Lapis is early in development but it comes with a url router, html templating through a MoonScript DSL, CSRF and session support, a basic Postgres backed active record system for working with models and a handful of other useful functions needed for developing websites.
+Lapis is early in development but it comes with a url router, html templating through a MoonScript DSL, CSRF and session support, a basic PostgreSQL backed active record system for working with models and a handful of other useful functions needed for developing websites.